Merkel critics urge growth before talks with Hollande

 The SPD and the Greens are unlikely to torpedo the bill, knowing this would plunge the euro zone even deeper into crisis.
 But the SPD troika ruled out voting on it in the Bundestag as early as May 25 as the chancellor wanted.

-"The government has to realize in the end that this is completely unrealistic," said former foreign minister Frank-Walter Steinmeier.
+"The government has to realise in the end that this is completely unrealistic," said former foreign minister Frank-Walter Steinmeier.

 The SPD lined up its leadership "troika" - Gabriel, Steinmeier and former finance minister Peer Steinbrueck - to put pressure on Merkel before she meets Hollande at 6.30 pm (1630 GMT).